M1k3G0/Win10_LTSC_VP9_Installer/README.md

 6) Start brouser and check that VP9 works - youtu.be/N1-Jmq7BLFE
 We look at the 'GPU' in the Task Manager, in 4k ('2160p60fps') load will be >30%.

+Install browser extension 'enhanced_h264ify' to check all codecs ON in browser.
+Remove blocking.
+After check the extension can be disabled.
+Also extension block codecs if you want...

 7) After install Webp Image Extensions I have problem with pic-preview videos on youtube (in Firefox).
 If you have same problem, uninstall this extension via OOAPB.exe (run as Administrator, flag Webp -> Remove -> Current User).
 Also removed HEIF Image Extensions (requires paid HEVC).

 8) If you have any other problems during VP9 installation, goto point 1 again or try using older versions of files: